chunshen1987/hadronic_afterburner_toolkit/README.md

 hadronic_afterburner_toolkit
 ===========================

 ## This program deals with hadronic afterburner output files and perform various analysis on hadronic observables

+### Zlib is required to read in zipped UrQMD files

 ### Charged and Identified particle spectra and flow coefficients